duneanalytics/docs/.autodoc/docs/markdown/docs/data-tables/raw/transactions.md

 ## Tables

-This section of the app technical guide provides a table of the V2 Engine (Spark SQL) and V1 Engine (PosgreSQL) for different chains.
+This section of the app technical guide provides a table of the V2 Engine (Spark SQL) and V1 Engine (PostgreSQL) for different chains.
 The table lists the chain, table, and notes.

 ### Example